gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 it, what had originally been a steep hillside was now a near-vertical cliff.

-The Hett had built a wooden stage around the pyramid to give themselves a level workspace.
+The Hett had built a stage around the pyramid to give themselves a level workspace.
 Their boots drummed on it as they hurried back and forth between devices that looked even more unsettling than the age-old statues.
 An eerie blue light rose from one machine like steam from a kettle.
 A face ten times larger than life and too narrow to be human suddenly appeared above another, its mouth open to laugh or scream, then vanished.

 The rumbling suddenly stopped.
 Vurt cursed.
 "We have to find a way to get down there."